krother/training_and_teaching_methods/planning/goals.rst

    The goal of this lesson is that you draw multiple squares with a for loop.

 Knowing the goal gives students something to strive for.
-You give them the chance to reach the goal *by themselves* and go home with the feeling of accomplishment.
+You give them the chance to reach the goal *by themselves*.
+If they do, the go home with the feeling of accomplishment.
 Also, if students can self-check, you have more time to help people.
 A single, well-crafted learning goal may power an entire lesson.